awsdocs/amazon-ec2-user-guide/doc_source/usingsharedamis-finding.md

 You can use the Amazon EC2 console or the command line to find shared AMIs\.

 AMIs are a regional resource\.
 Therefore, when searching for a shared AMI \(public or private\), you must search for it from within the Region from which it is being shared\.
 To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
-For more information, see [Copying an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html)\.
+For more information, see [Copy an AMI](CopyingAMIs.md)\.

 **Topics**
 + [Find a shared AMI \(console\)](#usingsharedamis-finding-console)